MicrosoftDocs/azure-docs/articles/data-catalog/data-catalog-get-started.md

 ## Create a data catalog

 You can provision only one data catalog per organization (Azure Active Directory domain).
-Therefore, if the owner or co-owner of an Azure subscription who belongs to this Azure Active Directory domain has already created a catalog, you will not be able to create a catalog again even if you have multiple Azure subscriptions.
+Therefore, if the owner or co-owner of an Azure subscription who belongs to this Azure Active Directory domain has already created a catalog, then you can't create a catalog again even if you have multiple Azure subscriptions.
 To test whether a data catalog has been created by a user in your Azure Active Directory domain, go to the [Azure Data Catalog home page](http://azuredatacatalog.com) and verify whether you see the catalog.
 If a catalog has already been created for you, skip the following procedure and go to the next section.

 1. Go to the [Data Catalog service page](https://azure.microsoft.com/services/data-catalog) and click **Get started**.